BohdanZasymovych/discrete_lab2/README.md

 # Simple messenger with RSA encryption

 ## Algorithm description
 RSA is an asymmetric encryption algorithm.
 It uses two keys: public and private.
-Public is used to encrypt the message and private to decrypt it.
+Public is used to encrypt the message, and private is used to decrypt it.

 Define:
 - $p, q$ - prime numbers